 So, why is LTW-TF not superior?
 In principle, one might think that the proposed model is inadequate, which would imply that LTW-TF is not able to learn any meaningful DD(t, d) function.
 However, that this is not the case can be seen by inspecting the actual functions that the model learns, that do seem meaningful.
-As an example, Figure 6 plots the functions learned for the same example classes used for Figures 4 and 5, and compares them with typical functions used to instantiate the DD(t, d) factor (all functions are normalized so as to facilitate their comparison).
+As an example, Fig. 6 plots the functions learned for the same example classes used for Figs. 4 and 5, and compares them with typical functions used to instantiate the DD(t, d) factor (all functions are normalized so as to facilitate their comparison).
 Indeed, the functions that the model learns seem meaningful.
-For example, for the REUTERS-21578 example class (see Figure 6(top)) the learned function is increasing between low ($f{td} = 0$) to middle frequencies ($f{td} = 7$), then decreases until $f{td} > 20$ and is 0 thereafter; this pattern is aligned with Luhn's intuition that the most important words are characterized by intermediate frequencies while words that are too rare or too frequent should instead be attributed low importance.
-In the case of 20NEWSGROUPS (see Figure 6(middle)) the learned function displays a monotonic and quasi-linear behaviour from approximately 0.5 onwards; this resembles another well-known instantiation of the DD(t, d) factor, i.e., the $0.5 + \frac{0.5 + f{td}}{max(f{td})}$ function already documented in past IR literature (see, e.g., [1], [16]).
-Also in OHSUMED (see Figure 6(bottom)) the model seems to have found meaningful patterns, somehow resembling the logarithmic variants of the DD(t, d) factor.
-We have observed similar (and analogously meaningful) patterns for the other classes too.
-In sum, it is clear that the degradation in performance observed in Table 4 cannot be explained by the supposed inability of the DD(t, d) branch of the LTW-TF architecture to learn meaningful functions.
-Rather, our conjecture is that the increase in the number of parameters complicates the optimization procedure more than it improves the model flexibility, and that the net effect is a model more difficult to optimize.
+For example, for the REUTERS-21,578 example class (see Fig. 6(left)) the learned function is increasing between low ($f{td} = 0$) to middle frequencies ($f{td} = 7$), then decreases until $f{td} > 20$ and is 0 thereafter; this pattern is aligned with Luhn's intuition that the most important words are characterized by intermediate frequencies while words that are too rare or too frequent should instead be attributed low importance.
+In the case of 20NewsGROUPS (see Fig. 6(middle)) the learned function displays a monotonic and quasi-linear behaviour from approximately 0.5 onwards; this resembles another well-known instantiation of the DD(t, d) factor, i.e., the